-D&D Organized Play: Christopher Lindsay D&D Adventurers League Administrators: Bill Benham, Lysa Chen, Claire Hoffman
+D&D Organized Play: Christopher Lindsay D&D Adventurers League Administrators: Bill Benham, Lysa Chen, Claire Hoffman, Greg Marks, Alan Patrick, Sam Simpson, Travis Woodall

-Greg Marks, Alan Patrick, Sam Simpson, Travis Woodall
+Effective Date

-Effective Date 30 August 2018
+21 September 2018

-DUNGEONS & DRAGONS, D&D, Wizards of the Coast, Forgotten Realms, the dragon ampersand, Player's Handbook, Monster Manual, Dungeon Master's Guide, D&D Adventurers League, all other Wizards of the Coast product names, and their respective logos are trademarks of Wizards of the Coast.
+DUNGEONS & DRAGONS, D&D, Wizards of the Coast, Forgotten Realms, the dragon ampersand, Player's Handbook, Monster Manual, Dungeon Master's Guide, D&D Adventurers League, all other Wizards of the Coast product names, and their respective logos are trademarks of Wizards of the Coast in the USA and other countries.
+All characters and their distinctive likenesses are property of Wizards of the Coast.
 This material is protected under the copyright laws of the United States of America.
 Any reproduction or unauthorized use of the material or artwork contained herein is prohibited without the express written permission of Wizards of the Coast.